joyfrang/Joy/README.md

 Joy is a complete ecosystem for building modern web applications and services, consisting of a new programming language and its integrated framework.
 Applications compile to WebAssembly (WASM) for the browser and to native binaries for the server, ensuring high performance.
 Joy is designed as a cohesive whole, providing a clear, productive, and reliable development experience out of the box.

+Joy's design is guided by the "Joyful Programming" paradigm: a pragmatic approach focused on implementing whatever makes the most sense.
+This allows for flexibility, incorporating concepts from various programming paradigms—such as Functional Programming (FP) or Object-Oriented Programming (OOP)—without strict adherence to any single one.

 ---

 ## The Joy Language